 Genetics.
 Research suggests that your genetics may play a role in your risk of dealing with acne breakouts.
 Some studies suggest that you may inherit a tendency to develop acne from your parents.

 Cosmetics and skin care products.
 Cosmetics and skin care products that are made using oils and certain other ingredients may contribute to clogged pores and breakouts of inflamed and/or cystic acne.

 Habits.
 Certain habits, such as smoking, popping your pimples, sleeping with makeup on or not keeping your skin clean may increase your risk of developing acne breakouts, including breakouts that cause cystic acne.

 Cystic acne can be difficult to treat, especially with over-the-counter products designed for mild acne breakouts.

 However, even the most severe, persistent cystic acne can almost always be treated using the right combination of medications and changes to your skin care habits.

-If you have cystic acne, it’s important to talk to a licensed healthcare provider to find out more about what’s causing your breakouts and the treatments options that are available to get your acne under control.
+If you have cystic acne, it’s important to talk to a licensed healthcare provider to find out more about what’s causing your breakouts and the prescription and over-the-counter acne treatment options that are available to get your acne under control.